SwordKnight6216/dataprofile/README.md

 # datareport
-> This package is used to generate statistical reports for CSV files.
-The reports can be saved as txt, markdown, or html formats.
+> This package is used to render statistical reports for CSV files.
+The reports can be saved as txt, markdown, or html format.

 ## Sample reports